akshyadav276/DVN-Assignment3/coordination/coordination_tract.md

 **Action items agreed:**
 - Pal: slides to be finalised and sent to group by morning of 11 May ✅
 - Shameel: confirm dashboard deployed to Tableau Public before 13 May ✅
-- Akshita: submit slides by midday 13 May ✅
+- Akshita: submit slides  ✅

 ---